-Lectures 3 Tutorial 1 Practical 0 Credits 3 Continuous Internal Assessment : 50 Semester End Examination (3 Hours) 50
+Lectures 3 Tutorial 1 Practical 0 Credits 3 Continuous 1 Continuous Internal Assessment 50 Semester End Exa minatior n (3 Hours) 50

-- Design of open channels for most economical sections like rectangular, trapezoidal and circular sections - Understand Gradually Varied flow and Rapidly Varied Flow though the channels and its applications - Understand the mechanics of impact of jet on various types of vanes and design of Impulse and Reaction Turbines - > To understand concept of centrifugal pump and dimensional analysis of a given set of variables using Buckingham's $\pi$ theorem and relate the model and prototype.
+- 1. Design of open channels for most economical sections like rectangular, trapezoidal and circular sections - 2.
+Understand Gradually Varied flow and Rapidly Varied Flow though the channels and its applications - 3.
+Understand the mechanics of impact of jet on various types of vanes and design of Impulse and Reaction Turbines - 4.
+To understand concept of centrifugal pump and dimensional analysis of a given set of variables using Buckingham's π theorem and relate the model and prototype.